 The Regulated Health Professional Act, 1991 was created to streamline and standardize the procedures of the various committees (listed below) of each health college, while retaining the specific substantive law relevant to each profession (as outlined in the specific health profession acts).

 Schedule 2 of the HRPA is the Health Professions Procedural Code (“the Code”) that provides most of the jurisdiction to colleges to take administrative action.
-Administrative is action is typically initiated by a “Registrar”, an employee of a college that makes initial administrative decisions regarding:
+Such actions are typically initiated by a “Registrar”, an employee of a college that makes initial administrative decisions regarding:

 Executive Committee